 Archiving Eden (2008 – Present)

-The black and white photographs are presented as archival pigment on paper.
+Use of the color delft/indigo blue evokes references not only to the process of cryogenic preservation, central to the methodology of saving seeds, but also to the intersection of east and west, trade, cultural exchange, and migration.
 Lenticular animations created from the collages present still-life images of an archive that appears to change color or move when viewed from different angles.
 This tension between stillness and change reflects my focus on the elusive goal of stopping time in relation to living materials, which at some moment, we may all like to do.